MohdMinhal/texere/README.md

 # Replace 'input_image.jpg' with the path to your input image
 marked_image = mark('input_image.jpg',threshold)
+#threshold value can be between 0-255 also images i tried on works best with 70
 # Save the marked image
 marked_image.save('marked_image.jpg')
 ```